philsch91/gists/git.md

 ```
 // create and checkout new branch from tag
 git checkout -b <branch-tag-name> refs/tags/<tag-name>
+// error: The following untracked working tree files would be overwritten by checkout:
+// force checkout which will delete local not indexed files
+git checkout -f refs/tags/<tag-name>
 ```

 ### Patch files - resolve merge conflicts partially